Photobook Community Meta-list 2025

 The following persons are all editors for Lenscratch:Sara Bennett, a 2024 Guggenheim fellow, is a former public defender who primarily photographs women with life sentences to draw attention to the problems of mass incarceration.
 Her work has been widely exhibited.

-Michael Honegger is a visual artist who explores self-portraiture, memory, and family, as well as an investigation of the ironies of American culture through an expatriate’s eye.
+Michael Honegger is a visual artist who explores self-portraiture, memory, and family, as well as the ironies of American culture through an expatriate’s eye.
 Blow Up Press published his book The Need to Know.

 Montserrat Andrée Carty (Jusseaume) is a writer and photographer who has worked in various areas of the art world.